-For CESR, OPERA has been a valuable framework to measure compliance with the full range of principles that underpin the obligation to fulfill ESC rights in a variety of advocacy settings, drawing on a range of quantitative and qualitative tools.
-By ensuring that a state's social and economic policies are methodically assessed against each of the core dimensions of outcomes, policy efforts and resources the framework systematically links obligation of result with obligation of conduct.
-By uncovering the shortcomings in the state's policies that contribute to, if not cause, avoidable ESC rights deprivations, CESR has been able to make concrete recommendations to policymakers on how these shortcomings could be addressed.
-Providing quantitative, cross-disciplinary evidence demonstrating the link between poor development outcomes and breaches of the obligation to fulfill economic and social rights has prompted policymakers to be more responsive to - or at least less dismissive of - human rights arguments, generally seen as irrelevant to matters of economic and social policy.
+For CESR, OPERA has been a valuable framework to measure compliance with the full range of principles that underpin the obligation to fulfill ESC rights; in a variety of advocacy settings, and drawing on a range of quantitative and qualitative tools.
+Violations have long been difficult to prove in the context of the obligation to fulfill.
+By ensuring that a state's social and economic policies are methodically assessed against each of the core dimensions of outcomes, policy efforts and resources the framework systematically links obligations of result with obligations of conduct.
+By uncovering the shortcomings in policies that contribute to, if not cause, avoidable ESC rights deprivations, CESR has been able to make concrete, specific recommendations to policy-makers on how these shortcomings could be addressed.
+Nevertheless, a number of insights and questions can be drawn from CESR's experience in using OPERA to frame its analysis of socio-economic policies to inspire further reflection.

-Nevertheless, from CESR's experience in using OPERA to frame its analysis of socio-economic policies, a number of insights and questions can be drawn that inspire further reflection.
-This experience has thrown weight behind the idea that a balance of both quantitative and qualitative evidence is needed to support an argument about compliance with the obligation to fulfill ESC rights.
+To begin with, this experience has thrown weight behind the idea that a balance of both quantitative and qualitative evidence is needed to support an argument about compliance with the obligation to fulfill ESC rights.
 Quantitative approaches can yield statistical data, which are inherently well suited to mapping trends and patterns in a particular situation.
-They can address the questions 'how much', 'how many', 'where,' or 'when', that need to be answered to substantiate an argument about compliance.
-However, the question 'why' needs to be answered through more qualitative analysis that can expose issues such as lack of will or political restrictions in their local context.
+They can address the questions 'how much', 'how many', 'where', or 'when', that need to be answered to substantiate an argument about compliance.
+However, the question 'why' needs to be answered through more qualitative, contextual analysis that can expose issues such as lack of will or political restrictions.